Skip to content

 If you want broader context first, start with the AI Coding topic hub, How to Use Codex, and Parallel Code Agents Explained.
 If you are comparing agent frameworks at a higher level, OpenClaw vs ZeroClaw vs Pi Agent vs Nanobot is the better comparison page.

-Quick answer: should you use plain OpenCode or pair it with Oh My OpenCode?
+Quick answer: how should you use OpenCode?

 OpenCode terminal interface